davidlevitsky/NougatEncryptionTest/README.md

-# Playing Around with Security in Android 7.0
+# Experimenting with Security in Android 7.0

 ### by David Levitsky